 Ho Chi Minh was the first leader of North Vietnam, the Socialist Republic of Vietnam.
 From 1965 to 1975, Saigon functioned as the capital of The Republic of Vietnam.
 When the Northern Vietnamese Army gained control on April 30th, 1975, Saigon was renamed Ho Chi Minh City to honor Uncle Ho’s sacrifice and leadership in the revolution.
 This country’s north and south regions could finally reunite, which brought an end to the Vietnam War.

 About Ho Chi Minh City (Saigon) Today

 People in Vietnam usually call Ho Chi Minh City “Saigon” as a habit because it is a shorter way to address the city.
-Another reason for the popularity of the name “Saigon” is because many foreign visitors find it easier to remember than “Ho Chi Minh City”, and the “SGN” abbreviation is also used for flights from or to Ho Chi Minh City.
+The “SGN” abbreviation is the code for flights from or to Ho Chi Minh City.